Asphalt Pulverization Services

 Roads, parking lots and other surfaces see a lot of wear and keeping them maintained can put a strain on a budget.
 Asphalt pulverization is a method of pavement rehabilitation that consists of pulverizing and grinding together the distressed layer of existing asphalt pavement along with a portion of the underlying base, grading and compacting the resulting mixture, creating a revitalized aggregate road base.
 This revitalized road base can support a protective surface of hot mix asphalt (HMA), micro-surface, or chip seal.

-The result is a rebuilt road, using a minimum of new material, that is as strong and reliable as the original construction.
+The result is a rebuilt road, using a minimum of new asphalt, that is as strong and reliable as the original construction.
 And no pavement has to be hauled away, which saves money on trucking and excavating.

 A Crucial Step for Rebuilding